Zmrihawy/Webutvikling-project3/README.md

 provide us with a  wide range of components to use and therefor would be a good solution to the problem.

+## Project Structure
+Our project structure is based upon two major end points, a client and a server.
+The server part contains all the necessary REST API implementations needed for fetching data from the backend and the client part takes on the "user-based" actions like searching for an item, showing items, filtering of items and sorting of items.

-## REST API
+### REST API
-The project is built with react js and therefore a REST API server system was implemented to enable navigation within our catalog page routes possible.
-We proffered the use of REST API over GraphQL because its more easier to understand and deal with.
+The project is built with react js and therefore a REST API server system was setup to enable navigation within our catalog page routes possible.
+We preferred to use REST API over GraphQL because its more easier to understand and deal with.
 In addition some group members had more experience REST API.

-The project structure is based upon two major end points, a client and a server.
-The server part contains all the necessary REST API implementations needed for fetching data from the backend and the client part takes on the "user-based" actions like searching for an item, filtering of items and sorting of items.
+## State management
+### Redux

+## Components

+### Material - UI components
+Most of our react components are built using Material Ui elements.
+The Material Ui library comes stocked with elements
+like `<Grid/>`, `</Typography>`, and custom html elements `<Card/>` and `<Button/>` which made it easier to implement our components.
+This ensured that we didnt need to build much styles and therefore giving our  catalog a consistent frontend design.

 ## Testing

+### UNIT TESTING

 ### CYPRESS